MeMasterMind/Discord-Lists-v6/readme.md

 # Discord Lists V6:

 We are glad to announce the release of V6 for Discord Lists!
+Make sure to read the wiki before starting this template.

 # _Changelog_